500 Kilometers in 5 ½ Hours

 I hike through the Nigel Creek valley.
 Repeatedly I have to cross side creeks, mostly on simple bridges made of hewn logs, or by rock hopping.
 The valley is supposed to be good grizzly habitat.
 Luckily I do not see one today.

-Nigel Pass constitutes the border between Banff and Jasper National Parks.
-Yesterday I left Jasper by driving over Sunwapta Pass.
-The Brazeau trailhead is located in Banff, but now I am returning into Jasper.
+Nigel Pass is right on the border between Jasper and Banff National Park.
+Yesterday I left Jasper and entered Banff by driving over Sunwapta Pass.
+The Brazeau Loop trailhead is in Banff, but I am now returning into Jasper.
 I cross the river by rock hopping over a long row of smallish and unstable boulders.
 The Brazeau is quite wide here, but usually shallow.
 Right now, however, water levels are high enough to force me off the wobbly rocks into the water several times.
 Fortunately my boots are watertight.

 Nigel Pass is one of my favourite passes.
 Its barrenness, the unique rock formations and the big river below create a particular atmosphere.
 I sit down between boulders at the bottom of the Cirrus Mountain limestone wall and have a rest.